How to Fix 413 Request Entity too Large Error in WordPress

 Make sure you save the modification and close the window.
 Go back to WordPress admin area and try upload a new.

-If you use a Hostinger VPS server, you’ll get control over most of your server environment.
-We only reach basic server software (Apache or Nginx) in its default state.
+If you use VPS hosting, you’ll get control over most of your server environment.
+We only reach basic server software (Apache or NGINX) in its default state.
 That means if you want to tweak more, you are free to revise it.

-413 error request entity too large happens because the web server is set to restrict large file sizes.
-Nginx has client_max_body_size to allow the maximum size of the client request body.
+When the web server is set to restrict large file sizes, it can cause the 413 error request entity too large.
+NGINX has client_max_body_size to allow the maximum size of the client request body.
 If the request exceeds the value, an error message emerges.
-That means we need to reconfigure Nginx to allow the size we want for uploading files.
+That means we need to reconfigure NGINX to allow the size we want for uploading files.

 Reconfiguring nginx.conf will require a text editor.
 We recommend Vi text editor as it will handle the job perfectly.